DFFlanders/cloud-app-labs/cloud-application-engineer.md

 * 5 years experience or equivalent in parallel and distributed programming models with a strong understanding of scalability and concurrency concepts.
 * 5 years experience or equivalent in C/C++ software development and deployment on Linux.
 * 5 years experience or equivalent with one or more interpreted languages such as Java, PHP, Python, or PERL.

+Bachelor's (undergraduate)degree, Master's (graduate)degree, or Ph.D. (post-graduate) degree in engineering discipline or equivalent experience (Computer Science or Computer Engineering or Electrical/Computer Engineering).
+Minimum 8 or more years of related work experience, including at least 2 years of networking or network application software development experience'

 Programming experience in one or more of following languages: Go lang, Python, C/C++ Knowledge of Enterprise Networking – L2 / L3 protocols